How to plan a family vacation in Fort Myers, Florida

 Fort Myers is the city that encompasses the business district, but most vacationers make their way to Fort Myers Beach or one of the surrounding resort areas.
 Estero Island is home to Fort Myers Beach.
 The island is 6 miles long.

-I often joke that Fort Myers Beach feels like a mix of Bob Marley and Bob Dole.
+I often joke that Fort Myers Beach is a mix of Bob Marley and Bob Dole.
 Lol!
 You’ll find a lot of college spring break types and a lot of retired grandmas and grandpas.
-They seem to all live in harmony, though, because you’ll also find the middle-aged families.
+They seem to all live in harmony!
+Don’t worry, middle-aged families are also plentiful.

-As mentioned before, we love to stay on the south side of Estero Island.
+As mentioned before, we prefer to stay on the southern end of Estero Island.
 This area is low-key and family-friendly.
 If you’re looking for more nightlife, I recommend staying close to the beach near the Mantanzas Pass bridge.

-One of the best parts of a stay on Fort Myers Beach is the sunsets.
+One of the best parts of a stay on Fort Myers Beach are the sunsets.
 They never get old.

-From the south side of Estero Island it’s a quick jaunt over to Lover’s Key State Park.
+From the south side of Estero Island, it is a quick jaunt over to Lover’s Key State Park.
 Lover’s Key is the perfect place to spend the day relaxing on the beach, looking for wildlife, or hiking.
 See my list of things to do for more information.

 Getaway to Florida with these flexible cancellation vacation rentals from Vrbo!